microsoft/typespec/.chronus/changes/unused-import-namespace-2024-10-18-21-32-11.md

   - "@typespec/compiler"
 ---

-Support diagnostices for unused import and using statements
+Support diagnostics for unused import and using statements